Gar1695/Gar1695/README.md

 ###

-<p align="left">I'm Gilberto from Panamá.<br><br>- 🔭 I’m a cybersecurity student.<br>- 📚 I'm currently learning about secure databases and honeypots.<br>- ⚡ In my free time, I enjoy exploring new technologies and working on my GitHub projects.</p>
+<p align="left">I'm Gilberto from Panamá.<br><br>- 🔭 I’m a cybersecurity student.<br>- 📚 I'm currently learning about secure databases and honeypots.<br>- ⚡ In my free time, I dedicate myself to learning new technologies and practicing every day to improve my skills.</p>

 ###